benoit74/benchmarking/README.md

 This project is a benchmarking solution to:
 - record system and docker metrics on a node (named `monitored_node`)
-  - this node might have no Internet connectivity and limited computing / memory
+  - this node has limited computing / memory (and maybe no LAN / Internet connectivity)
 - exploit those metrics on another node (named `analysis_node`) with dashboards for manual interpretation

 ![Sample Host dashboard](host_dashboard.png)

 ![Sample Docker dashboard](docker_dashboard.png)

-Many use-case are possible, our first one was to record monitoring data on a Pi Zero (`monitored_node`) running our offpost, while performing various activities on the web interface (browse Zims, ...).
-Since the Pi Zero is used as a Hotspot (i.e. no Internet and very limited network connectivity) and has limited computing power, we need a stack which is lightweight and capable to record data for further analysis on any other machine with bigger CPU / RAM (`analysis_node`).
-We also need this architecture to limit the impact of the monitoring stack on the monitored device.
+Many use-case are possible, our first one was to record monitoring data on a Pi 3 (`monitored_node`) running our offpost, while performing various activities on the web interface (browse Zims, ...).
+Since the Pi 3 has limited computing power, we need a stack which is lightweight and capable to record data for further analysis on any other machine with bigger CPU / RAM (`analysis_node`).
+This is made even more important by the fact that we don't wan't to assume that the Pi has LAN connectivity since we might need to use this benchmarking stack on the field.

 ## Overview